bediger4000/squava/README.md

 You can see the end game taking place by running two instances of `squava` in two `xterms`.
 Start one as `./squava -C`.
 It will chose a move first.
 Type that move into the second instance, which expects the "human" to move first.

+## JavaScript Program

+Point-n-click, runs in your browser.
+Single HTML file.

+JavaScript transliteration of an earlier version of the Golang version.

 ## References